 Technology: high COD content treatment, continuously stirred reactor, organic waste and sludge to biogas.

 The ANAFIX™ reactor is an ‘anaerobic filter’ type of anaerobic system containing floating biomass carrier material to enhance biomass concentrations and retain biomass within the reactor.
-It is typically utilized for wastewaters from the fermentation industry, the chemical industry, and some types of dairies, where suboptimal conditions prevail that promote poor-settling biomass with very low growth rates.
+It is typically utilized for wastewaters from the chemical industry, where suboptimal conditions prevail that promote poor-settling biomass with very low growth rates.

-Technology: upflow anaerobic filter reactor, high FOG wastewater treatment, low TSS/COD wastewater streams.
+Technology: upflow anaerobic filter reactor, low TSS/COD wastewater streams.